atrodo/teaching_robots_drumming/_posts/2019-08-30-fixing-bugs-neural-network-fitness-functions.md

 This bug hunting process has been a good reminder that having a good understanding of the problem space is important.
-The neural networks and fitness functions are not magic.
-They require work, work on my part, knowing how to massaging the input data and how to evaluate the results to get good results.
+The neural networks and fitness functions are not magic, they require work.
+Work on my part, knowing how to massaging the input data and how to evaluate the results to get good results.

 The first issue I found was in the fitness function I use to make sure band